Columbia County Volunteers in Medicine Clinic, Inc. is a 501(c)(3) non-profit, EIN# 20-5695518

 Becky Aardweg is the Secretary

 In compliance with regulations, nonprofits must allow public inspection of these records during regular business hours at their principal offices.
+Please make an appointment during COVID-19 restrictions.

 You may also click the link below for a downloadable copy of the most recent 990 Tax Form: